foundinblank/mcp-data-sandbox/README.md

 Now let’s apply that idea: with [the DuckDB MCP server by MotherDuck](https://github.com/motherduckdb/mcp-server-motherduck), your LLM can power up 💪 with the ability to query DuckDB and MotherDuck databases directly.

 1. Create a `.vscode/mcp.json` file.
-This saves your MCP configuration in your workspace settings (i.e., your project folder) instead of your user settings.
+This saves your MCP configuration in your workspace settings (i.e., your project folder) instead of your user settings:

     ```bash
     mkdir .vscode